shahmilav/blog/src/posts/england/day8__westminster-british-museum.md

 The museum was closing in about fifteen minutes, so we were slowly leaving.
 And just then, I saw something on my map.

-The Standard of Ur is something we learned about in Sixth Grade.
+The Standard of Ur is something we learned about in sixth grade.
 The history is irrelevant, but I really wanted to see it.
 So I did the only logical thing - run up three floors to quickly take a look, then somehow find Mumma and Day downstairs.

 The Standard is amazing, and I wish I had known about it before so I could properly appreciate it.
 After looking at it for about two minutes, I ran back downstairs.
 However, the China door we entered earlier was locked!
 Mumma and Day were inside, and they could leave, but since it was closing time, I could not enter.